Privacy-preserving record linkage (PPRL) workshop - 3/4 June 2025

 Day One - 3 June

-The first day; will have 4 lectures from international speakers, focusing on the general concepts of the PPRL process, describing key PPRL protocols and techniques, and highlighting the limitations and vulnerabilities of existing PPRL methods.
+The first day will have four tutorial style presentations, focusing on the general concepts of the privacy-preserving record linkage (PPRL) process, describing key PPRL protocols and techniques, and highlighting the limitations and vulnerabilities of existing PPRL methods.
+These presentations will be given by Professor Peter Christen and Professor Rainer Schnell.

 Day Two - 4 June